Dr. Andrew S. Erickson

 Erickson received his Ph.D. and M.A. in international relations and comparative politics from Princeton University and graduated magna cum laude from Amherst College with a B.A. in history and political science.
 He has studied Mandarin in the Princeton in Beijing program at Beijing Normal University’s College of Chinese Language and Culture and Japanese language, politics, and economics in the year-long Associated Kyoto Program at Doshisha University.

 Erickson is the author of the Jamestown Foundation monograph Chinese Anti-Ship Ballistic Missile Development (2013) and coauthor of a Jamestown monograph analyzing the impact of antipiracy deployments on China’s blue water presence (forthcoming early 2014).
 He is coauthor of the CMSI monographs Chinese Antipiracy Operations in the Gulf of Aden (2013) and Chinese Mine Warfare (2009).
-His coauthored book, A Low-Visibility Force Multiplier: Assessing China’s Cruise Missile Ambitions, is scheduled to be released by National Defense University Press in late December 2013.
+His coauthored book, A Low-Visibility Force Multiplier: Assessing China’s Cruise Missile Ambitions, is scheduled to be released by National Defense University Press in early 2014.
 In May 2014, Naval Institute Press will publish his coedited volume Rebalancing U.S. Forces: Basing and Forward Presence in the Asia-Pacific.
-Erickson is coeditor of, and a contributor to, the five-volume Naval Institute Press book series, “Studies in Chinese Maritime Development,” comprising Chinese Aerospace Power (2011), China, the U.S., and 21st Century Sea Power (2010), China Goes to Sea (2009), China’s Energy Strategy (2008), and China’s Future Nuclear Submarine Force (2007); as well as the CMSI volume China’s Near Seas Combat Power (forthcoming early 2014); and the Naval War College Newport Paper China’s Nuclear Force Modernization (2005).
+Erickson is coeditor of, and a contributor to, the five-volume Naval Institute Press book series, “Studies in Chinese Maritime Development,” comprising Chinese Aerospace Power (2011), China, the U.S., and 21st Century Sea Power (2010), China Goes to Sea (2009), China’s Energy Strategy (2008), and China’s Future Nuclear Submarine Force (2007); as well as the CMSI volume China’s Near Seas Combat Capabilities (2014); and the Naval War College Newport Paper China’s Nuclear Force Modernization (2005).
 Erickson is editor of, and a contributor to, the forthcoming Proceedings of the Forty-Seventh History Symposium of the International Academy of Astronautics.

 Click here for Chinese-language (中文) version of biography.